tinymce/tinymce-docs/migration-from-froala.md

 ### Examples: Basic Configuration

-The following examples show an initial Froala configuration and the migrated TinyMCE configuration.
+The following examples show an initial Froala configuration and the migrated {{site.productname}} configuration.

 #### Froala 3 - A Basic Configuration